Legal and tax tips when buying New York property

 Ditto for not using an LLC due to the additional administrative costs of setting up and maintaining the LLC.

-In a recessionary environment, such as current COVID 19 situation, should investors do anything differently vs during a normal economic environment?
+In a recessionary environment such as during COVID 19, should investors do anything differently vs during a normal economic environment?

 Weimin’s article, How Manhattan apartments perform during recessions.